-I have benefited so much by speaking with a Christian Counselor I know who I also consider a mentor and friend.
-She is someone I have told everything to.
+I benefited so much by speaking with a Christian Counselor.
+She is someone I told everything to.
 And I mean everything.
 This was very difficult for me at times, but incredibly helpful as well.
 When you deal with sexual strongholds of any kind, it can be very difficult but healing to talk about it with someone.
 Strongholds hold most of their power in the dark, and sharing your struggle with someone trustworthy can help tremendously.

 4) Please do not condemn yourself when you fall or don’t do everything perfectly.